Compromising with Flat-Earthers

 His only answer was that not all conservatives are flat-Earthers.
 True enough, but the population of people who believe it is not small.
 A 2014 Gallup poll says about 40% of Americans believe the Earth to be less than 10,000 years old.
 This doesn't necessarily make them flat-Earthers since they could believe Earth to be a 4000-year-old sphere.
 But you know that some significant number of them think the Earth is flat.

 Plus, they're organized.
 They have conferences that draw several hundred people.
 They have podcasts.
 There are YouTube videos.
 There's the Church of the Flatter Day Saints.

 There are also those who deny the moon landings, the existence of dinosaurs, and Nazi concentration camps.
 I have a relative who questions the existance of gravity.
-There are those who still believe that Republicans are the party of fiscal responsibility.
+Many still believe that Republicans are the party of fiscal responsibility.
 There are many, many wacky beliefs.
 Compromising with them would be a race to the bottom.
 No, the social divide is not going away anytime soon.

 — END —